InteropIO/finsemble-bloomberg/docs_src/README.md

     |
     └───clients
     |   └───BloombergBridgeClient
-    |           BloombergBridgeClient.ts - Typescript client class and preload for use with BloombergBridge
+    |           BloombergBridgeClient.ts  - Typescript client class for use with BloombergBridge
+    |           BloombergBridgePreload.ts - Preload script that adds the client to `FSBL.Clients`
     |
     └───components
     |   └───Bloomberg Bridge         - Configs for launching the Bloomberg Bridge